SteeltoeOSS/Samples/MusicStore/README.md

 Note: The Spring Cloud Config Server instance created by the above script configures the Config Server instance to use the git repo: https://github.com/SteelToeOSS/musicStore-config.git.
 This repo contains the same configuration files as those found in `Samples/MusicStore/config`.
 No changes are required to the application configuration files before pushing the app to CloudFoundry.

-Note: If you wish to change what github repo the Config server instance uses, you can modify config-server.json before using the script above.
+Note: If you wish to change what github repo the Config server instance uses, you can modify config-server.json before using the `createCloudFoundryServices` script above.

 # Building & Pushing App - CloudFoundry